 When it comes to sleep, the intense and persistent baby or toddler will probably be much more challenging to help learn to sleep.
 Disclaimer: I could be partial to saying that because my eldest son, who inspired this site, is both intense and persistent, of course.
 He also has a lot of energy.
 This combination of temperament traits are most likely a part of the babies you hear “cry all night” if the parents let them.
 My son did not, so I know there are more intense and more persistent babies out there.
 Cry it out is not the only option for these babies, either.
 It highly depends on your baby and your own temperament, too.

-These are arbitrary temperament trait combinations I put together and obviously this list is not exhaustive (doing the math because I’m a nerd, it’s 512 combinations if we assumed a trait is on or off, which obviously is not true so chew on that for awhile and just think how long that article would be!).
-Although you believe your baby will be the hardest there is, the chances are actually small and you might really be surprised how small a nudge you might have to give your baby to encourage her to sleep on her own.
+These are arbitrary temperament trait combinations I put together and obviously this list is not exhaustive.
+(In doing the math, because I’m a nerd, it’s 512 combinations if we assumed any given trait is either “on” or “off.”
+Chew on that for a while and just think how long that article would be!)
+Although you might believe your baby will be the hardest there is, the chances are actually small.
+You might really be surprised how small a nudge you might have to give your baby to encourage her to sleep on her own.
 I talk to MANY parents who are pleasantly surprised how much “easier” it was than they originally thought it would be.

-Taking the first step, making a “sleep coaching” plan, to help your child sleep is the hardest part, especially when the “easy” answers haven’t worked for you in the past when that neighbor says “I just put her down awake and she went to sleep”.
+Taking the first step, making a “sleep coaching” plan, to help your child sleep is the hardest part, especially when the “easy” answers haven’t worked for you in the past when that neighbor says “I just put her down awake and she went to sleep.”
 Not so easy for all of us.
-Some parents are also so judgmental about the method some parents choose to help their child sleep, but unless you have “that” temperament kid, you really don’t know what that other person might be going through and since all babies are a unique combination of these traits, you won’t ever have someone else be able to walk in your shoes or vice versa.
+Some parents are also judgmental about the method some parents choose to help their child sleep.
+But unless you have “that” temperament kid, you really don’t know what that other person might be going through.
+Since all babies are a unique combination of these traits, you won’t ever have someone else be able to walk in your shoes or vice versa.
 Don’t be so quick to say what you think you’d do in the same situation.
 Even if you have a tough sleeper, how YOU react to sleep deprivation will be different.

 While many feel the only choice is sleep deprivation or cry it out, there is A LOT in between, depending on your baby’s temperament.
 Don’t let sleep deprivation be the choice you make.
 You owe it to yourself and your baby or toddler to get the rest you both need to function at your optimum!